jsc329/ammonitorwiki/Chapter-07-Deployment.md

 later retrieved, re-deployed at location@3 on 2016-01-13, and later retrieved on 2016-01-18.
 If using smartphone monitoring, each equipment is linked to an account, and the accounts log is shown in the red box.
-Note the unfriendly “Hands off\!” warning, which alerts users that the table is automatically populated by **AMMonitor** functions.
+Note the unfriendly “Hands off!” warning, which alerts users that the table is automatically populated by **AMMonitor** functions.

 The **deployment** and **logs** tables can also be accessed directly by